tc39/proposal-pattern-matching/README.md

 [an open issue](https://github.com/tc39/proposal-pattern-matching/issues/181)
 about whether there should be some separator syntax between the LHS and RHS.)

-The LHS's patterns, if any, can introduce variable bindings which are visible to the guard and the RHS of the same clause.
+The LHS’s patterns, if any, can introduce variable bindings which are visible to the guard and the RHS of the same clause.
 Bindings are not visible across clauses.
 Each pattern describes what bindings, if any, it introduces.